 You live in New York City, and you been bitten by the flying bug.
 Your new goal is to earn a private pilot certificate.
-In 2017 according to the U.S. Civil Airmen Statistics, there were 149,121 active Student Pilots and 162,455 active private pilots.
-Those numbers also include foreign pilots training in the US.
+According to the U.S. Civil Airmen Statistics, there were 149,121 active Student Pilots and 162,455 active private pilots in 2017., including foreign pilots training in the US.

-Note: Do you know what the process to becoming a private pilot is?
+Note: Want to know more about the process to become a private pilot is?
 If not, visit our blog about Training for a Private Pilot Licenses.

-To set you self-up for success, you need to plan to fly 2-3 times per week and pass the written test requirement early on your training.
-My question to you is this: Can you afford the time to fly 2-3 times per week?
-Most people answer NO. Most people can only fly once per week.
+To set yourself up for success, it's good to fly 2-3 times per week and pass the written test requirement early on in your training.
+But can you spare the time to fly 2-3 times per week?
+Most people answer "No".

-Another factor that has a negative impact on your flight training is the length of your commute from NYC to any of the local General Aviation Airports?
-Driving during off-peak hours to the nearest general aviation airport takes approximately 45mins and up to 2 hours during peak hours.
-Public transportation, at least 1:15mins, plus the Uber from train or bus stop to the airport.
+Another factor that has a negative impact on your flight training is the length of your commute from NYC to any of the local General Aviation Airports.
+Driving during off-peak hours to the nearest general aviation airport takes about 45 minutes, and during peak hours, up to 2 hours.
+Public transportation, at least 1.25 hours, plus the time of a cab from the train or bus stop to the airport.

 When you get to the airplane, you are just beginning.
-You need to Pre-Flight the aircraft and get a weather brief (about 30mins – 1hours).
-Then you will normally brief the flight with your instructor (15-30 minutes).
-Next, fly for 1:30-2hours, secure the airplane (15minutes), and finally, debrief the flight (15-30mins).
-All this means, that for a 2-hour flight almost a quarter of the day is spent and much of this time is unproductive.
+You need to Pre-Flight the aircraft and get a weather brief (30-60 minutes).
+Then you will brief the flight with your instructor (15-30 minutes).
+Next, fly for 1.5-2 hours, secure the airplane (15 minutes), and finally, debrief the flight (15-30 minutes).
+Added up, you're using up a quarter of the day for a 2-hour flight, and much of this time is unproductive.

-If you fly once per week, you will probably be close to the 60-80 hour national standard Private Pilot Certification, according to AOPA., and this is well above the 40 hour minimum the FAA requires for a Private Pilot Certificate.
+If you fly once a week, you will probably be close to the 60-80 hour national standard Private Pilot Certification, according to AOPA.
+This is also well above the 40-hour minimum the FAA requires for a Private Pilot Certificate.
 If you fly 2-3 times per week, you are much more likely to finish at or around the minimum 40 hours required by the FAR’s.

-Simtech Aviation is conveniently located in Midtown Manhattan.
-Our flight simulator allows you to remain active in your flight training without ever having to leave NYC.
-To learn more about our Aviation Training Devices.
-If you plan to fly once a week, you can complement your flight with a session in our simulator.
+How we can help: Using a simulator to train allows you to stay active in your flight training without having to leave NYC.
+Our office is located in Midtown Manhattan.
+If you plan to fly once a week, you can complement your flights with sessions in our simulator.
 Take advantage of our experienced flight instructors (all current airline pilots) and practice real world skills on our simulator.
-Simtech Aviation helps you maximize your time and efficiency.
-Honing your skills in our simulator before you fly and enabling you to achieve pilot certification in the minimum amount of time.
-Let Simtech Aviation help you achieve your aviation dreams right here in NYC.
+Simtech Aviation helps you maximize your time and efficiency, honing your skills and enabling you to achieve pilot certification in the minimum amount of time.